gbdev/pandocs/content/Power_Up_Sequence.md

-When the GameBoy is powered up, a 256 byte program starting at memory location 0 is executed.
+When the Game Boy is powered up, a 256 byte program starting at memory location 0 is executed.
 This program is located in a ROM inside the GameBoy.
 The first thing the program does is read the cartridge locations from \$104 to \$133 and place this graphic of a Nintendo logo